Joseph-Kuttivelil/RBC-DowJones/readme.md

 ### How to start the App

-use the command `java -jar dowjones-0.0.1-SNAPSHOT.jar com.rbc.assessment.dowjones.DowjonesApplication` to start the application
+Use the command `java -jar dowjones-0.0.1-SNAPSHOT.jar com.rbc.assessment.dowjones.DowjonesApplication` to start the application
+Have provided the jar file in the main folder itself.
+Sample curl commands are at the bottom of the page

 ### API's